krivard/codalab-worksheets-wiki/Dev_Developer-Guidelines.md

 When the code in your GitHub fork is ready to make its way into the master branch of the CodaLab GitHub account, you should [submit a pull request](https://help.github.com/articles/using-pull-requests#initiating-the-pull-request).
 Be detailed in your description of the changes.

-When you submit the pull request, GitHub will tell if the request cannot be merged automatically.
+When you submit a pull request, GitHub will let you know if the request cannot be merged automatically.
 This GitHub page explains [how to merge a pull request](https://help.github.com/articles/merging-a-pull-request).

 **Other assumptions:**

 * Committers will review pull requests and fold them into the master branch of the CodaLab account.
 * Developers should ask for code reviews of their code when they feel like it's getting ready to pull into master.
 This is easily done by adding github id's to the message on the pull request (mentioning them sends a notification).
 * If a change is going to affect the user experience, it should include code reviews/discussions (again through pull requests mentions) because this is a broad platform, intended for use by many diverse communities.
-* Merges to master and deployment to production will be done by the project QA/Release Engineer (currently: Levert Banks)
+* Merges to master and deployment to production will be done by the project QA/Release Engineer.
 * Secure data is being stored in a shared dropbox location.

 # Best practices

-* DO read and follow [the process](https://github.com/codalab/codalab/wiki/Dev:-Issue-tracking) for managing tasks and bugs.
+* DO read and follow [the process](https://github.com/codalab/codalab/wiki/Dev_Issue-tracking) for managing tasks and bugs.
 * DO associate your commit with the issue that you are fixing.
 The mechanism for doing so is explained in this [GitHub Blog entry](https://github.com/blog/831-issues-2-0-the-next-generation) and in this [StackOverflow question](http://stackoverflow.com/questions/1687262/link-to-github-issue-number-with-commit-message).
 * DO ensure that the development environment runs on Windows and Linux.
 We want contributions from many developers irrespective of their favorite development platform.
 * DO make sure to add unit tests to the `tests.py` file as you add new features.